Christian Beaulieu, PhD

 Announcements

 MRI graduate student (MSc/PhD) projects are suitable for a wide range of multi-disciplinary backgrounds including past students with undergraduate degrees in engineering (e.g. biomedical, electrical, computer), physics (including medical physics), biology, psychology, medicine, neuroscience, computing science, physiology, etc. The MRI projects can be on developing and/or optimizing new pulse sequences and methods (i.e. programming), image processing and analysis (e.g. big data), hardware design and construction (e.g. radiofrequency coils), and/or human clinical and healthy development/aging studies using existing methods/protocols.
+If you are interested and would like to learn more about being a summer student, graduate student or postdoctoral fellow in Dr. Beaulieu's lab, please email him.
 Learn more about the power and diversity of MRI from the International Society of Magnetic Resonance in Medicine (www.ismrm.org).